 Treatment for marijuana abuse is often not taken seriously.
 Many people fail to realize that this substance can, indeed, be addictive.
-Because of its perception as a drug that does not create addicts, many users may fail to recognize the warning signs of marijuana abuse until they are fully trapped within the horrors of addiction.
+Because of its perception as a drug, many users may fail to recognize the warning signs of marijuana abuse until they are fully trapped within the horrors of addiction.
 Research reported by the National Institute on Drug Abuse shows that when taken on a chronic level, marijuana can lead to problems in daily life.
 Frequent marijuana users are more likely to drop out of school or get fired from jobs.
 They also are reported to have lower life satisfaction and poorer physical health than nonusers.

 Mental health among heavy marijuana smokers is also a huge concern, as there is a high association between mental health issues (such as depression, sex addiction and bipolar disorders) and using the substance.
 It is impossible to know for sure whether people turn to marijuana as a result of depression or whether the mental problems arise from using the drug.
 Some believe that both of these factors contribute to the strong correlation.
 Experts from the Mayo Clinic have found that marijuana can be a direct trigger of schizophrenia for those already at risk of psychosis.
 For this reason, those with family histories of mental illness should stay far away from the drug.

 Do you think that you could currently be suffering from an addiction to marijuana?
 You may be able to obtain help from a marijuana treatment program.
 If you are seeking treatment for marijuana abuse, call the National Drug Helpline’s marijuana hotline today.